LaitonHedley/melanoma-identification/pwc/README.md

 Finally, install requirements, the appropriate file is located within the 'pwc' directory, so can be called from within that directory.

+# LH There was an Issue in the requirments install now fixed, see requirements.txt
 ```
 cd pwc
 pip install -r requirements.txt
 cd ..
 ```

 ## Computer vision estimation

 ### Image segmentation

 We will start off segmenting the images - this involves (the attempt of) identifying the lesion within each image and saving the binary mask to the images/masks directory.
 These masks are used for shape and colour estimation in the following section.

 From within the melanoma-identification directory:
 ```
+export PYTHONPATH="$PWD"
 python -m pwc.cv.00_segmentation.image_segmentation
 ```